canonical/ubuntu-cloud-docs/aws/eks/eks-how-to/deploy-ubuntu-pro-cluster.rst

 When enabling FIPS, a reboot of the underlying node is required.
 If this reboot is done after the cluster is created, in rare cases, it might result in the node being flagged as defective (`troubleshooting options <https://docs.aws.amazon.com/eks/latest/userguide/troubleshooting.html>`_).

-For this reason, the most reliable way to deploy an Ubuntu Pro EKS cluster is to build a custom Ubuntu Pro AMI (with `Packer <https://www.packer.io/>`_) and use it during cluster creation.
+For this reason, the most reliable way to deploy an Ubuntu Pro EKS cluster is to build a custom Ubuntu Pro AMI (with `Packer <https://www.packer.io/>`_) and use it during cluster creation until this `bug <https://bugs.launchpad.net/cloud-images/+bug/2017782>`_ is fixed.

 What are the caveats?
 *********************

 You need to keep rebuilding your custom Ubuntu Pro image in order to have the latest updates and security fixes from upstream.

 Also, storing AMI has a cost on AWS, and you will have to replicate it to multiple regions if you need to.